EvanGeoghegan/BodyMasteryIndex/replit.md

 - June 15, 2025.
 Removed intervals and steps from cardio exercise options for cleaner interface
 - June 15, 2025.
 Added scroll indicators to bottom navigation with clickable arrow buttons for better UX
 - June 15, 2025.
 Implemented comprehensive first-time user tutorial system with 9 guided steps explaining all app features
+- June 15, 2025.
+Removed timer references from tutorial as feature not currently implemented
+- June 15, 2025.
+Added configurable notification system for workout and nutrition reminders with customizable timing in settings
 ```

 ## User Preferences